 Wedding Welcome Bag Series: #1 Welcome Bags?
 Yes or No

 The big question is: Do I have to make Welcome Bags for all your wedding guests.
 This is not an easy answer.
-The short answer is than No, you do not NEED to make Welcome Bags, however, it is appreciated.
+The short answer is No, you do not NEED to make Welcome Bags, however, it is appreciated.

 First, let’s define what is a Welcome Bag: